 Where psychological distress is caused by increased SNS activity and relieved by increasing PNS activity, through various approaches like mindfulness, meditation, talk therapy, somatic experiencing or a wide range of relaxation methods.

-And in many cases, treatment methods encourage action that opposes the natural SNS or PNS state, like relaxing in the face of tension or taking action in the face of withdrawal or stagnation.
+And treatment methods often encourage action that opposes the natural SNS or PNS state, like relaxing in the face of tension or taking action in the face of withdrawal or stagnation.

-Future research might consider stepping away from the black and white PNS vs SNS model and exploring the ways in which emotional, mental and behavioral states naturally ebb and flow between SNS and PNS activation.
+Future research might consider stepping away from the black and white PNS vs SNS model and exploring the ways in which emotional, mental and behavioral states naturally ebb and flow between SNS and PNS activity or feature combinations of these states.

 The Optimization Theory References